 Magnetic Induction.
 Magnetic induction uses a magnetic coil to create resonance, which can transmit energy over very short distances.
-Power is delivered as a function of coil size (the larger the coil, the more power), and coils must be directly paired (one receiver coil to one transmitter coil = directly coupled pair) within a typical distance of less than one inch.
+Essentially this is a contact technology whereby the transmitter and receiver need to be closely aligned to charge.
+Power is delivered as a function of coil size (the larger the coil, the more power), and coils must be directly paired (one receiver coil to one transmitter coil = directly coupled pair).
 Products utilizing magnetic induction have been available for 10+ years in products such as rechargeable electronic toothbrushes.